demo-thursday/openshift-pipelines-tekton/03-install-demo.md

 $ oc apply -k tekton/
 ```

-This will create everything... you're ready to go!
+This will create everything you need to run the pipelines.
+Before we start them, let's take a deeper look at the different components of the pipelines.

 [Next: Trigger a Pipeline Run](04-triggering-pipeline.md)